oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Property|Type|Description
 :-------|:---|:----------
 [NodeProperty](./Org.OData.Aggregation.V1.xml#L354:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|PropertyPath|Primitive property holding the hierarchy node identifier
 [ParentNavigationProperty](./Org.OData.Aggregation.V1.xml#L357:~:text=<ComplexType%20Name="-,RecursiveHierarchyType,-")|NavigationPropertyPath|Property for navigating to the parent node.
-Its type MUST be the entity type annotated with this term, and it MUST be single-valued and nullable.
+Its type MUST be the entity type annotated with this term, and it MUST be collection-valued or nullable single-valued.

 <a name="HierarchyQualifier"></a>
 ## [HierarchyQualifier](./Org.OData.Aggregation.V1.xml#L362:~:text=<TypeDefinition%20Name="-,HierarchyQualifier,-")